 Once I’d had my fill of the bird feeders I decided to walk the Spruce Bog trail, just down the road from the Visitor’s Center.
-When I got out of my car in the parking lot, my ears were met by a symphony of winter finches!
-There were birds everywhere, I didn’t know where to look first.
+When I got out of my car in the parking lot, my ears were met by a symphony of winter finches.
+There were birds everywhere.

-I started down one trail, but I noticed a flock of finches further into the forest that were moving to the right.
-I quickly backtracked to the parking lot and ended up spending an hour just birding and photographing beside my car.
+I started walking down a trail, but noticed a flock of finches further into the forest that were moving to the right.
+Backtracking to the parking lot, I ended up spending an hour birding and photographing beside my car.
 I only caught a fleeting glimpse of those particular finches, but I managed to take a 2 photographs and confirmed they were White-winged Crossbills!
-Lifer #2 of the day!
+Lifer #2 of the day.

 I then headed back down the original trail and noticed 2 large birds deep in the conifer needles of a spruce tree up ahead.
 At first I thought, oh maybe those are just Blue Jays… what else would be that size high up in a tree.
 But the more I looked, the more I thought these birds seemed particularly large and one thought kept forming in my head “Spruce Grouse.”
 I quickly moved closer to tree and confirmed, yes my lifer #3, two Spruce Grouse right there!